-After reviewing the budget in detail, the Finance Committee unanimously approved the Combined Budget for San Francisco Health Authority and San Francisco Community Health Authority FY 2020-2021 as presented, for forwarding to the full Board for approval.
+After reviewing the budget in detail and with Finance Committee recommendation, the Board unanimously approved the Combined Budget for San Francisco Health Authority and San Francisco Community Health Authority Fiscal Year 2020-2021 as presented.

-4. Review and Approval of Cash Advance Payments for SFHP Provider Groups
+5. Review and Approval of Capitation Advance Payments for SFHP Provider Groups

-Recommendation: SFHP recommends that the Finance Committee approve this revised capitation advance payment policy, which will give delegated medical groups and clinics access to additional funding to help our providers as they continue to respond to the impact of the COVID-19 pandemic.
+Recommendation: SFHP recommends that the Finance Committee and the Governing Board approve this revised capitation advance payment policy, which will give delegated medical groups and clinics access to additional funding to help our providers as they continue to respond to the impact of the COVID-19 pandemic.

-Mr. Grgurina reviewed that on April 2020, SFHP developed a capitation advance policy as a way to put more money into the hands of the delegated medical groups and hospitals to help these providers deal with the severe impact of the COVID-19 pandemic.
+Mr. Grgurina provided the Board with some background of the recommendation.
+In April 2020, SFHP developed a capitation advance policy as a way to put more money into the hands of the delegated medical groups and hospitals to help these providers deal with the severe impact of the COVID-19 pandemic.